ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

     - ML workflow utilities (pipeline, feature transformation, persistence)
     - SVD, PCA, statistics

-30. With Amazon Polly's custom **lexicons** or vocabularies, you can modify the pronunciation of particular words, such as company names, acronyms, foreign words, and neologisms (e.g., "ROTFL", "C’est la vie" when spoken in a non-French voice).
-To customize these pronunciations, you upload an XML file with lexical entries.
+35. With Amazon **Polly's** custom **lexicons** or **vocabularies**, you can **modify the pronunciation of particular words**, such as company names, acronyms, foreign words, and neologisms (e.g., "ROTFL", "C’est la vie" when spoken in a non-French voice).
+To customize these pronunciations, you upload an **XML file with lexical entries**.
 For example, you can customize the pronunciation of the Filipino word: "Pilipinas" by using the `phoneme` element in your input XML.

-31. **Amazon Elastic Inference** allows you to attach **low-cost GPU-powered acceleration** to <u>Amazon EC2 and Sagemaker instances or Amazon ECS tasks</u>, to reduce the cost of running deep learning <u>inference</u> by up to 75%. <u>Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch, and ONNX models.</u>
+36. Lex can handle **both speech-to-text and handling the chatbot logic**.
+The output from Lex could be read back to the customer using Polly.
+Under the hood, more services would likely be needed as well to support Lex, such as Lambda and DynamoDB.

-32. **Amazon SageMaker** enables you to test multiple models or model versions behind the same endpoint using production variants.
-Each `ProductionVariant` identifies an ML model and the resources deployed for hosting the model.
+37. **Amazon SageMaker** enables you to **test multiple models or model versions** behind the **same endpoint** using **production** variants.
+Each **`ProductionVariant`** identifies an ML model and the resources deployed for hosting the model.
 You can distribute endpoint invocation requests across multiple production variants by providing the traffic distribution for each variant or invoking a variant directly for each request.
-In the following sections, we look at both methods for testing ML models.

-33. SageMaker Debugger:
+38. SageMaker **Debugger**:

     supported framework &algos: